Speed and fluctuations of N-particle branching Brownian motion with spatial selection: BBM in an interval

-We denote by $\P^x_f$ the law of the branching Brownian motion described above, but with drift $-\mu_t$ at time $t$.
+We denote by $\P^x_f$ the law of the branching Brownian motion described above, but with (time-dependent) drift $-\mu_t$.
 Expectation with respect to $\P^x_f$ is denoted by $\E^x_f$ and the density of the process before $\mathscr L_H$ is denoted by $\p^f_t(x,y)$.
+We also denote by $W^x_{-\mu_t}$ and $W^x_{-\mu}$ the laws of Brownian motion with (time-dependent) drift $-\mu_t$ and (constant) drift $-\mu$, respectively.

 We also extend the definitions of $\P^x$, $\E^x$, $\P^x_f$ and $\E^x_f$ to arbitrary initial configurations of particles distributed according to a finite counting measure $\nu$ on $(0,a)$, as mentioned at the end of Section~\ref{sec:preliminaries_definition}, as well as to a single particle starting from a space-time point $(x,t)$.